TrDA-hab/Projects/E-PAPER/README.md

 ![4.12.4](https://raw.githubusercontent.com/TrDA-hab/Projects/master/E-PAPER/4124.jpg)

 ## 3. How to use it.
- - You must add support for "2.9inch e-Paper display" in `my_user_config.h` file:
+ - You must add support for "2.9inch e-Paper display" in `my_user_config.h` file, or flash our ESP8266 module with `tasmota-display.bin` file:
    `#define USE_SPI`
    `#define USE_DISPLAY`
    `#define USE_DISPLAY_EPAPER29`
- - Or flash our ESP8266 module with `tasmota-display.bin` file.
  - If you have done all the necessary settings and connections correctly, then after starting (or restarting) the ESP you will see the found e-Paper display.
   `00:00:00.058 SPI: Software using GPIO13(CLK) and GPIO12(MOSI)`
   `00:00:00.024 DSP: E-Paper 2.9`